NBA Rumors: Luka Doncic Could Recruit ‘Longtime Mentor’ Goran Dragic To Dallas In 2020 Free Agency

 “Dragic was nearly traded to the Mavericks last offseason, but the deal fell through at the 11th hour.
 That serendipity ended up working in Miami’s favor as the team wouldn’t have made the Finals without him.
 However, Dallas still needs a proficient secondary playmaker to complement Luka Doncic, and as Dragic is a longtime mentor to the wunderkind, their pairing almost seems inevitable.
 The Mavericks seem destined to be one of the league’s next great contenders, and that’ll likely be true with or without Dragic.
 But bringing in a veteran who can still play and is close with their once-in-generation superstar is just a total no-brainer.”

 Targeting Dragic this offseason makes a lot of sense for the Mavericks.
-The addition of Dragic would lessen the burden on Doncic’s shoulders in terms of playmaking and give the Mavericks a very reliable third scoring option and another three-point threat.
+The addition of Dragic would lessen the burden of playmaking currently on Doncic’s shoulders and give the Mavericks a very reliable third scoring option along with another three-point threat.
 Last season, the 34-year-old point guard averaged 16.2 points and 5.1 assists while shooting 44.1 percent from the field and 36.7 percent from beyond the arc, per ESPN.
 Aside from what he could contribute on the offensive end of the floor, he could also teach Doncic and Porzingis a thing or two on how to excel in a playoff environment.

-With his relationship with Doncic, the Mavericks indeed have a realistic chance of acquiring Dragic in the 2020 free agency.
-However, it remains a big question mark if they are willing to offer him a long-term contract this offseason.
-Like the Heat, the Mavericks also want to maintain their salary cap flexibility for the summer of 2021 where the likes of Giannis Antetokounmpo of the Milwaukee Bucks and Kawhi Leonard and Paul George of the Los Angeles Clippers are set to become free agents.
+With his relationship with Doncic, the Mavericks actually have a realistic chance of acquiring Dragic in the 2020 free agency.
+However, it’s unknown whether they’re willing to offer him a long-term contract this offseason.
+Like the Heat, the Mavericks want to maintain their salary cap flexibility for the summer of 2021 when the likes of Giannis Antetokounmpo of the Milwaukee Bucks and Kawhi Leonard and Paul George of the Los Angeles Clippers are set to become free agents.